mrwel8/mrwel8.github.com/_posts/2015-10-26-email-size-limits.md

-Having gone back and forth with Salesforce Technical Support a few times on the issue of email & attachment sizes and experienced it first-hand, I wanted to provide some clarity on the 5, 10, and 25 MB numbers floating around the help docs.
+Having gone back and forth with Salesforce Technical Support and experienced first-hand the question of email & attachment sizes, I wanted to provide some clarity on the 5, 10, and 25 MB numbers floating around the help docs.

 ### Inbound Email
 > Includes Email-to-Case, standard and on-demand, and Apex email services